Real Forms of Holomorphic Hamiltonian Systems: Branes

 \subsection{Hyperk\"{a}hler geometry}

-A hyperk\"{a}hler manifold is a Riemannian manifold \((M,g)\) equipped with three complex structures, \(I\), \(J\), and \(K\), which satisfy the usual quaternionic relations, and for which \((M,g)\) is K\"{a}hler with respect to each of them.
-Recall that a complex manifold \((M,I)\) equipped with a Riemannian metric \(g\) is K\"{a}hler if the associated K\"{a}hler form \(\omega(X,Y)=g(I(X),Y)\) is a symplectic form on \(M\).
+A hyperk\"{a}hler manifold is a Riemannian manifold $(M,g)$ equipped with three complex structures, $I$, $J$, and $K$, which satisfy the usual quaternionic relations, and for which $(M,g)$ is K\"{a}hler with respect to each of them.
+A hyperk\"{a}hler manifold defines a holomorphic symplectic form on $M$ with respect to each complex structure.
+If we denote the K\"{a}hler forms by